 I will always encourage parents to be involved in the therapeutic process if possible.
-Each week, I will see your child for 45 minutes and speak to you for a 15 minute check in where we will discuss your challenges at home and connect them with what I see in session with your child.
+Each week, I will see your child for a 45 minute session.
+After 4 sessions, parents and I schedule a 1-hour meeting to discuss your challenges at home and connect them with what I see in sessions with your child.
 In my experience, the more engaged a parent is in their own process, the faster and deeper the change and transformation with their child occurs.
 I also offer full hour parent coaching sessions separate to your child's process, and may suggest these from time to time if it feels supportive.

 Do you see children or families going through divorce or separation?

 I have a lot of experience working with families of divorce/separation, and because of this, I have found that my therapeutic process is only supportive if the divorce has been finalized for at least 6 months, and no active citations or petitions to the court are present.
 For families who are separating, it is required that the co-parenting relationship is little to no conflict, and that both parents agree to therapy sessions for their child.
 In all of these cases, my role is to offer emotional support to the children of divorce, not to become involved in any legal family matters.

 What are your rates?
 Do you accept insurance?

 $150 per session (play, teen, & parent coaching), and I accept cash, checks, and credit cards.